Download PDF

 - FDI Inflow:

-Vietnam’s economic freedom score is 60.6, making its economy the 84th freest in the 2022 Index.
-Vietnam is ranked 18th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Vietnam’s economic freedom score is 61.8, making its economy the 72nd freest in the 2023 Index.
+Its score is 1.2 points better than last year.
+Vietnam is ranked 14th out of 39 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

 Background

-The Socialist Republic of Vietnam remains a Communist dictatorship characterized by the repression of dissent and absence of civil liberties.
+The Socialist Republic of Vietnam remains a Communist dictatorship that heavily restricts political freedom.
 Economic liberalization began in 1986 with doi moi reforms aimed at transitioning to a more industrial and market-based economy.
-Vietnam’s economic growth, based on tourism and manufactured exports, was among the world’s fastest under former Prime Minister Nguyen Tan Dung, and state-managed economic liberalization continued under Communist Party General Secretary and former President Nguyen Phu Trong, who handed over the presidency to Nguyen Xuan Phuc in 2021.
+Economic growth, based on tourism and manufactured exports, was among the world’s fastest under former Prime Minister Nguyen Tan Dung, and state-managed economic liberalization continued under Communist Party General Secretary and former President Nguyen Phu Trong, who handed over the presidency to Nguyen Xuan Phuc in 2021.
 Vietnam joined the World Trade Organization in 2007 and signed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership in 2018.

 Rule of Law